MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection.md

 When a website is redirected from Internet Explorer to Microsoft Edge, one of the following actions occurs.

-*   If the active IE tab had no prior content, it is closed.
+*   If the active Internet Explorer tab had no prior content, it is closed.
-*   If the active IE tab had prior content, it navigates to the [Microsoft support page that explains why the website was redirected to Microsoft Edge](https://support.microsoft.com/office/the-website-you-were-trying-to-reach-doesn-t-work-with-internet-explorer-8f5fc675-cd47-414c-9535-12821ddfc554).
+*   If the active Internet Explorer tab had prior content, it navigates to the [Microsoft support page that explains why the website was redirected to Microsoft Edge](https://support.microsoft.com/office/the-website-you-were-trying-to-reach-doesn-t-work-with-internet-explorer-8f5fc675-cd47-414c-9535-12821ddfc554).

 > [!NOTE]
-> After a redirection, users may continue to use IE for websites that are not on the IE compatibility list.
+> After a redirection, users may continue to use Internet Explorer for websites that are not on the Internet Explorer compatibility list.

 <!-- ====================================================================== -->
-## Request an update to the IE compatibility list
+## Request an update to the Internet Explorer compatibility list

-The IE compatibility list is an XML file on [microsoft.com](https://www.microsoft.com).
+The Internet Explorer compatibility list is an XML file on [microsoft.com](https://www.microsoft.com).
 The list is regularly updated in response to user and website developer requests to have websites added or removed.
 Updates to the list are automatically downloaded to user machines.

-Email the following information to [ietoedge@microsoft.com](mailto:ietoedge@microsoft.com) for your website to be added or removed from the IE compatibility list.
+Email the following information to [ietoedge@microsoft.com](mailto:ietoedge@microsoft.com) for your website to be added or removed from the Internet Explorer compatibility list.

 *   Owner name
 *   Corporate title